-Make sure installation, servicing, maintenance, repair and applied materials follow the instructions from Daikin and, in addition, comply with applicable legislation and are performed by qualified persons only.
+Make sure installation, servicing, maintenance, repair and applied materials follow the instructions from Daikin (including all documents listed in "Documentation set") and, in addition, comply with applicable legislation and are performed by qualified persons only.
 In Europe and areas where IEC standards apply, EN/IEC 60335-2-40 is the applicable standard.

-Unit installation (see "16 Unit installation" [> 49])
+Unit installation (see "16 Unit installation" [▶ 49])

-For additional installation site requirements, read also "3.1 Instructions for equipment using R32 refrigerant" [▶ 14].
+For additional installation site requirements, read also "3.1 Instructions for equipment using R32 refrigerant" [> 15].